katreinhart/push-it/README.md

 by Kat Reinhart

 ## Motivation
 As a busy Web Development Immersive student, I don't have as much time for working out as I once did, so I focus on "bang for your buck" workouts like running and weightlifting.
-As a geek and former endurance athlete, I enjoy tracking my workouts with metrics so that I can see progress over time.
+As a huge nerd and endurance athlete, I enjoy tracking my workouts with metrics so that I can see progress over time.

 Many apps exist on the market for tracking running and cycling workouts, but I have not found one that I like for tracking weightlifting progress.

 Issues that I have found with existing apps:
 1. Too "bro-y"
-1. Focused too much on beginners
+1. Too focused on beginners
 1. Lock you in to a specific program
 1. Are not free